Community partners Board

 Community Funding Partners Board Meeting Minutes

-City of Greensboro Nonprofit FundingThe City of Greensboro is not longer accepting applications for the fiscal year 2018-19.
-The next funding round application process will open in November.
+City of Greensboro Nonprofit FundingThe City of Greensboro is no longer accepting applications for the fiscal year 2018-19.
+The next funding application process is under City Council review.
+The dates and deadlines for the upcoming fiscal year 2019-2020 process will be updated as soon as possible.

 Local nonprofit organizations that would like to request funds from the City of Greensboro should apply to the Community Partners Board.
 The board consists of nine residents, appointed by City Council, who review and score agency funding requests and recommend to the City Manager which organizations should be granted funds.
 Ultimately, City Council determines which nonprofits are funded when it adopts the annual City budget.